davekinkead/barton/README.md

 ## Responses

-Barton is designed with HATEOS in mind (well, pragmaticly at least).
+Barton is designed with HATEOS in mind (well, pragmatically at least).

 ## Contributing